-Happy birthday to you… happy birthday to you… happy biiiiirthdayyyy dear- aww, you can fill in the rest.
+Happy birthday to you… happy birthday to you… happy birthday dear- aww, you can fill in the rest.
 What is it about Birthday Cake that gets everyone so excited?
 Parties can be fun, however, it doesn’t really get going full blast until those candles are blown out and the cake is cut.
 Do you feel me?
 I know you do.
 It’s as if the party is just an excuse for champagne and birthday cake, if you ask me.

-Everyone has their favorite part of the birthday cake.
+Everyone has their favourite part of the birthday cake.
 For instance, are you a devoted icing gal?
 Or, are you the kind of person who lives for the spongy middle?
 Have you been known to obsess over the middle part, slowly eating the filling between the fluffy cake layers?
 Do you long to be the one to grab a decorative cookie or macaron off the top and eat it quickly so no one will notice… and try to do it again?
 Have you felt the shame of stealing a macaron from a child’s hands and then not admitting it when they cry out that you took it?
 Maybe that’s just me??

 Here at Anges de Sucre we get it.
 We understand you because we’re as obsessed with making birthday cakes as you are with eating them!
 So, why do we love birthday cake so much?
 Let’s take a look at where they came from to get some clues…